Garlic Head

 2. Next, add salt, olive oil, and flour.
 If you're using a stand mixer, attach the dough hook and let it run on low speed for 5 minutes.
 It should become a cohesive mixture that wants to stick to itself.
 If you are not using a stand mixer, sprinkle a bit of flour on a clean surface and knead with your hands for 8-10 minutes.

-5. Heat one side of your grill to medium high.
-Close the lid and let it come to temperature for a few minutes.
-In the meantime (if you’re using the full dough recipe), divide it into two sections.
+5. Heat one side of your grill to medium-high.
+Close the lid and let it come to a temperature for a few minutes.
+In the meantime (if you're using the full dough recipe), divide it into two sections.
 Using your hands, stretch the dough to an oblong circle.

 6. Spread 1-2 TBS of olive oil on both sides of each oval.
 Carefully lay each on top of the grill grates, sprinkle with a bit of salt, and close the lid.
 Let cook for 3-5 minutes.
 Using tongs or a fork, flip the flatbread and cook for the same amount of time on the other side.
 A good way to tell that the dough is ready to flip is that it will easily come off of the grates (without sticking) and will have a crispy base.